-In the event of an emergency, Public Safety, the Radiation Safety Officer, and/or the Chairman of the Radiation Safety Committee should be notified immediately.
+In the event of an emergency, Public Safety or the Radiation Safety Officer should be notified immediately.
 If none of the above individuals are available, a member of the Radiation Safety Committee should be notified.

-CESF Public Safety Department Paul McGuines, Director Room 8, Bray Hall Phone: 470-6666 mdriscol@mailbox.syr.edu
+ESF Public Safety Department Room 8, Bray Hall Phone: (315) 470-6666

-Mark S. Driscoll Radiation Safety Officer Room 163 Baker Laboratory
+Dr. Mark S. Driscoll, Radiation Safety Officer

+Room 182 Baker Laboratory